-In June 2012, Salta completed a geochemical reconnaissance program on Francisco I, Francisco II and Sarita Este, which properties are in the Taca Taca District.
+In June 2012, Salta completed a geochemical reconnaissance program on Francisco I, Francisco II and Sarita Este, which properties are in the Taca Taca Mineral district.
 The program consisted of 103 rock chip samples and 270 MMI samples.
-Assays for the 103 samples are encouraging as gold and copper values are present in the area sampled.
-The MMI assays are pending.
+Assays for the 103 rock chip samples were analyzed using ICP, which revealed gold and copper values over the large area sampled.
+The MMI assays to the west of Taca Taca indicate a highly anomalous zone with potential for underlying Cu-Au mineralization.